lagerratrobe/docker_recipes/RSConnect_Docker/README.md

 ### Create Dockerfile

-Part 1 is a simple Dockerfile that pulls in the Docker Hub image and sets up a few things.
+Simple Dockerfile that pulls in the Docker Hub image and sets up a few things.

 ```
 FROM rstudio/rstudio-connect

-# 1. CONFIG FILE SETUP
+# 1. Copy our configuration over the default install configuration
 COPY rstudio-connect.gcfg /etc/rstudio-connect/rstudio-connect.gcfg

-# 2. EXPOSE LISTENING PORT
+# 2. Copy our license key into the container
+COPY license.key /etc/rstudio-server/license.key

+# 3. Activate the license
+RUN /opt/rstudio-connect/bin/license-manager activate `cat /etc/rstudio-server/license.key`

+# 4. Expose the configured listen port
 EXPOSE 3939

-# 3. ACTIVATE LICENSE
-RUN /opt/rstudio-connect/bin/license-manager activate XXXX-XXXX-XXXX-XXXX-XXXX-XXXX-XXXX

 # Launch Connect.
 CMD ["--config", "/etc/rstudio-connect/rstudio-connect.gcfg"]
 ENTRYPOINT ["/opt/rstudio-connect/bin/connect"]

 ```

-1. It copies a local `rstudio-connect.gcfg` file into the container, which we then call on at runtime via the `--config` flag.
-2. It specifies the internal (Docker) port to be 3939
-3. It runs the license manager against our lic key  TODO: point at license.lic
+Note: This relies on having a `license.key` file that contains a valid RStudio Connect key.

 ### Create Connect Config File

-In addition to the Dockerfile, we need a rstudio-connect.gcfg file.
+In addition to the Dockerfile, we need a `rstudio-connect.gcfg` file.
 Below is a minimal one that works.

 ```
 ; /etc/rstudio-connect/rstudio-connect.gcfg